turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ## What's next?

-The dApp which we built just now is a somehow advanced e-voting application, as now we can make new elections, give the title and description, vote them separately.
-But I would recommend you add few more interesting features to it, like having a start and end date for an election, declaring the winner after the election has ended and many more like that.
+Now that we have built and deployed a voting dApp, we can make new elections with a title and description, and vote on them separately.
+Some recommended features to add would be the ability to add start and end dates for an election, declaring the winner after the election has ended, or UI enhancements like modal windows and styled buttons.

 ## About the author